MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-user-guide-data-source.md

 # Data Sources

 A *data source* in RevoScaleR is an R object representing a data set.
-It constitutes the return objects of **rxImport** and **rxDataStep** read and write operations.
+It constitutes the return objects of **rxImport** for read operations and **rxDataStep** for write operations.
 Although the data itself may be on disk, a data source is an in-memory object that allows you to treat data from disparate sources in a consistent manner within RevoScaleR.

 Behind the scenes, **rxImport** often creates data sources implicitly to facilitate data import.
 You can explicitly create data sources for more control over how data is imported.
 This article explains how to create a variety of data sources and use them in an analytical context.